tlswg/tls13-spec/draft-ietf-tls-tls13.md

 premaster secret.
 Once the
-re-establishment is complete, the client and server MAY begin to exchange application layer data, which is protected using the application secrets (See flow chart below.)
+re-establishment is complete, the client and server MAY begin to exchange application layer data, which is protected using the application secrets (See Figure 3.)
 If a Session ID match is not found, the server generates a new session ID, and the TLS client and server perform a full handshake.